 Financing your Education

-Includes all school fees and is applicable for the Fall & Spring semesters for all full-time programs.
-All students are eligible for financial assistance.
+Tuition includes all school fees and is applicable for the Fall & Spring semesters for all full-time programs.
+All in-person students are eligible for financial assistance.

 Students doing their Foundation year online are not eligible for financial assistance.